hp2304/Projects/Clothing Detection and Retrieval/README.md

-# Cloth Detection and Retrieval
+# Clothing Detection and Retrieval

 ## Objective